 3. Are there any exercises that can help alleviate back pain caused by bending over during pregnancy?

-Prenatal yoga and gentle stretching can help relieve back pain caused by bending over during pregnancy.
-However, it is important to check with your doctor before beginning any workout program (8).
+Several pregnancy exercises can help alleviate back pain caused by bending over during pregnancy.
+These include prenatal yoga and gentle stretching.
+However, check with your doctor before beginning any workout program (8).
+They can tell you about the exercises to avoid during pregnancy and those that are safe.

 4. Can bending over lead to premature labor?